Crockett History, Family Crest & Coats of Arms

-First found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat from very ancient times.
+The surname Crockett was first found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow.

-Another 35 words(2 lines of text) are included under the topic Early Crockett Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Crockett Notables in all our PDF Extended History products and printed products wherever possible.

 Settlers from Scotland put down roots in communities all along the east coast of North America.
 Some moved north from the American colonies to Canada as United Empire Loyalists during the American War of Independence.
 As Clan societies and highland games started in North America in the 20th century many Scots rediscovered parts of their heritage.
 Early North American records indicate many people bearing the name Crockett were among those contributors:

 Crockett Settlers in United States in the 17th Century

 - Thomas Crockett, who settled in Maine in 1630

 - Thomas Crockett, who arrived in America in 1633

 - Richard Crockett, who arrived in Maryland in 1664

 Crockett Settlers in United States in the 19th Century